 The sensor is provided with a universal calibration for sand.
 A maximum of 15 different calibrations can be stored.
-For special materials, variable calibrations with polynomials up to the 5th order are possible.
+For special materials, variable calibrations with polynomials up to the 5th order are possible and can be downloaded into the sensor with the SONO-CONFIG software (Download per Internet).
 A zero point correction can be performed easily with the SONO-CONFIG software.